 In order to purchase a handgun, a buyer must have a Connecticut Pistol Permit (CTPP) or obtain a Certificate of Eligibility for Pistol and Revolvers or Long Guns or Ammunition.
 A background check is required to buy a handgun from a private individual — private party firearms transfers are required to be performed by a federally licensed dealer.

 Open carry and concealed carry are legal in Connecticut with a CTPP.
 The minimum age is 21.
-Connecticut doesn’t recognize permits/licenses from any other states, but non-residents with a valid CCW license from their home state can apply for a CTPP.
+Connecticut residents as well as non-residents with a valid CCW license from their home state can apply for a CTPP.
 Some areas are off-limits, including schools and state parks.
 CTPPs require a state-approved firearms training course that includes live-fire exercises.
 In terms of reciprocity, Connecticut does not honor permits from any other states.